OVER VIEW OF LOW BACK PAIN

 When Surgery is necessary?

 For severe cases, surgery may be necessary.
-Newport Beach based Chiropractor Dr Gilak works with many great surgeon in Newport Beach and she will make an appropriate referral.
+Newport Beach based Chiropractor Dr Gilak works with many great surgeons in Orange County and she will make an appropriate referral.

 Surgery is usually only an option when all other treatments fail.
 However, if there’s loss of bowel or bladder control, or a progressive neurological loss, surgery becomes an emergency option.